-Every Fall and Spring, the CJL hosts a free Shabbaton for students interested in experiencing a Shabbat at Cornell.
-Prospective students stay with CJL members on North Campus or with residents of the CJL, and experience Shabbat meals, Shabbat services, an official Cornell Campus tour, and a fun motzei-shabbat activity (e.g. The Chai Notes a cappella concert).
+Each Fall and Spring, the CJL hosts a free Shabbaton for students interested in experiencing a Shabbat at Cornell.
+Prospective students stay with CJL members on North Campus or with residents of the CJL, and experience Shabbat meals, Shabbat services, an official Cornell Campus tour, and a fun motzei-shabbat activity.
+Click below for more information.

 Cornell has numerous campus institutions dedicated to supporting the university’s Jewish population.
 Whether it be religious and academic resources or social programming, each group helps nurture the growth of every student and enhance their college experience.
 Learn more about these organizations at the link below.

 Cornell is fortunate to have an amazing dining programming coordinated by nationally ranked Cornell Dining.
 In addition to an entirely kosher/halal dining hall and smaller hot station on west and north campuses, Cornell Dining has to-go meals which can be found on central campus.
 Local stores also carry select kosher products.